ar-to/strapi-backend/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/ar-to/strapi-backend)
 ![GitHub package.json prod dependency version](https://img.shields.io/github/package-json/dependency-version/ar-to/strapi-backend/%40strapi%2Fstrapi)

+**Note website is shared for reference to confirm strapi has deployed to Railway.app.
+Creds are created initially and new users not supported on this so you need to fork and deploy it yourself.**

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.

 ### `develop`